 The group currently has around 100 members, drawn from both Houses of Parliament.

-YMCA England and the British Youth Council run the Secretariat for the APPG.
+YMCA England & Wales and the British Youth Council run the Secretariat for the APPG.
 Tim Loughton MP is the Vice Chair of the APPG, other officers of the group include Vice Chair Stephen Pound MP (Labour), Treasurer Paul Blomfield MP (Labour) and Secretary Lord Purvis of Tweed (Liberal Democrat).

 The group is supported by an advisory group of experts drawn from organisations that work with young people.